The Way Back (2010 film): Plot

-When the group reaches an unpatrolled border between the Soviet Union and Mongolia, Valka, who idolizes Joseph Stalin and does not know what he would do elsewhere, decides to stay.
-The rest continue to Ulaanbaatar, but soon they see images of Stalin, Khorloogiin Choibalsan and a red star.
-Janusz realises that Mongolia is under communist control and since China is at war with Japan, tells the group they should take refuge in British India.
-As they continue south across the Gobi Desert, lack of water, sandstorms, sunburn, blisters and sunstroke weaken the group.
-They find a well, which provides temporary relief.
-However, shortly after departing, they are hit by a sandstorm and lose the majority of their water supply.
-Realizing they could never find the well again, the group carries on.
-Irena collapses several times and soon dies.
-A few days later Tomasz collapses and dies.
-Smith is on the verge of death, but after being motivated by Janusz, Zoran and Voss, decides to rejoin the group and the severely dehydrated four find a much-needed water source.
-Soon after, they reach China by passing through the Great Wall.
+The group reaches the unpatrolled border between the Soviet Union and Mongolia, and Valka, who idolizes Joseph Stalin, refuses to cross.
+The rest continue to Ulaanbaatar to discover that Mongolia is under communist control.
+Since China is at war with Japan, he convinces the group to take refuge in British India instead and they continue south across the Gobi Desert.
+Lack of water, sandstorms, sunburn, blisters, and sunstroke weaken the group.
+They find temporary relief at a well and then lose the majority of their water supply in a sandstorm.
+The group carries on; Irena dies followed a few days later followed by Tomasz.
+Smith nearly dies but Janusz, Zoran, and Voss motivate him until the severely dehydrated men reach a new water source.

-As they reach the Himalayas, all of them on the verge of death, they are rescued by a Tibetan monk who takes them to a Buddhist monastery where they regain their strength.
-Smith decides to go to Lhasa with the help of one of the monk's contacts, who will smuggle him out through China.
-Once there, he anticipates he will be able to connect with the US military, his return to America ensured.
-The remaining three continue to trek through the Himalayas and soon reach India and get assistance from villagers.
-The Indian government helps them reach their home peacefully.
+The group passes through the Great Wall into China and reach the Himalayas on the verge of death.
+A Tibetan monk takes them to a Buddhist monastery where they regain their strength.
+Smith decides to go to Lhasa with the help of one of the monk's contacts, who will smuggle him out through China so he can make contact with the US military and return to America.
+The remaining three reach India where villagers assist them, and the Indian government arranges their peaceful return home.

-At the end of the film, Janusz keeps walking around the world until 1989, when the communist regime in Poland is ousted from power.
-The final scene of the film shows Janusz, 50 years after being taken captive, again envisioning the door and reaching for the rock; this time he takes a key hidden beneath the rock to open the door and reconcile with his wife.
+Janusz walks around the world until 1989, when the communist regime in Poland is ousted from power.
+Fifty years after being taken captive, Janusz again envisions reaching for the rock by the door.
+This time he grabs the rock, and takes a key hidden underneath.
+He opens the door and is reunited with his wife.